sghpjuikit/player/README.md

   - just in case you want to associate songs with a colors, you can.
   - using custom tag
 - <b>Cover</b>
-  - image in tag can be imported/exported (but I advise against placing images in audio tags, it is impractical (large space requirements - it adds up..) and semantically incorrect (cover is album metadata, not song metadata)).
+  - image in tag can be imported/exported (but I advise against placing images in audio tags, it eats space and is semantically incorrect (cover is album metadata, not song metadata)).
   - cover read from file location is supported too, looking for image files named:
     - song title.filetype
     - song album.filetype